A BRIEF HISTORY OF SOUTHAMPTON

 About 70 AD the Romans built a town on a bend in the River Itchen, where Bitterne now stands.
 The Roman town near Southampton was called Clausentum.
-The streets were laid out in a grid pattern and they were gravelled.
-All the buildings in the Roman town were, at first, built of wood but in the 2nd century wealthy people rebuilt their houses in stone.
-They had panes of glass in the windows, painted murals on the walls and mosaic floors.
+The streets were laid out in a grid pattern and they were graveled.
+All the buildings in the Roman town were, at first, built of wood but in the 2nd century, wealthy people re-built their houses in stone.
+They had panes of glass in the windows, painted murals on the walls, and mosaic floors.
 Of course, poor people could afford none of these things.
 They lived in wood and plaster huts.

 In the 2nd century the little town was fortified.
-An earth rampart with a wooden palisade on top was erected and ditch was dug.
-In addition an inner area of 8 acres was given its own ditch, rampart and palisade.
-In the 4th century the inner area was strengthened when it was given stonewalls.
-The Roman army left Britain in 407 AD and the town of Clausentum was abandoned soon afterwards.
+An earth rampart with a wooden palisade on top was erected and a ditch was dug.
+In addition, an inner area of 8 acres was given its own ditch, rampart, and palisade.
+In the 4th century, the inner area was strengthened when it was given stonewalls.
+The Roman army left Britain in 407 AD and the town of Clausentum was abandoned soon afterward.

-Saxon southampton was laid out with streets on a grid pattern like the old Roman town, but all the buildings in it were of wood.
-In Saxon Southampton craftsmen made things like needles and combs from animal bone.
-There were also blacksmiths, bronze smiths, carpenters, thatchers, leatherworkers and potters in the town.
+Saxon Southampton was laid out with streets on a grid pattern like the old Roman town, but all the buildings in it were of wood.
+In the town, craftsmen made things like needles and combs from animal bone.
+There were also blacksmiths, bronze smiths, carpenters, thatchers, leather workers, and potters.
 Women wove wool into cloth.
 The main export from Southampton was wool.
 Wine and fine pottery were imported as well as millstones.
-By the 9th century there was a royal mint in Southampton.
+By the 9th century, there was a royal mint in the town.

 In the 10th century Southampton went into decline.
 This may have been partly due to the Danish raids but it was probably also due to the silting up of the Itchen.
-As the first Southampton declined many people probably moved to Winchester but at least some moved to a new settlement beside the Test.
-This new settlement was also called Hamtun.
-It was much smaller than the old town.
-At the time of Domesday (1086) it may have had about 1,000 inhabitants.
+As Southampton declined many people probably moved to Winchester but at least some moved to a new settlement besides the Test.
+This new settlement was also called Hamtun but it was much smaller than the old town.
+At the time of Domesday (1086), it may have had about 1,000 inhabitants.

 Nevertheless the Witan, the Saxon parliament declared Canute king of England at Southampton.